How to create a Buyer Persona?

 The evaluation of the interview

 We proceed systematically when evaluating the interviews.
 It is best to create a table with these columns:

 - Buyer Personas

 Enter all relevant statements from the interviews, including the corresponding buyer personas, in the table and formulate headlines for the statements.
 If you combine statements with the headlines, the content of the interviews is clustered.
 The final result of the interviews should be about 120 statements and about 20 headlines.

 How many Buyer Personas do you need?

 This question is best answered using the results of the interviews.
-Create a new table with the headlines and the corresponding Buyer Personas.
-If the headlines do not distinguish between Buyer Personas significantly, you should merge them.
+Create a new table with the headlines and the corresponding individuals.
+If the headlines do not distinguish between answerers significantly, you should merge them.

 You should be economical with the total number, because each Buyer Persona costs money.
 You must create separate content for each Buyer Persona and promote this content.

 Buyer personas are a lot of work.
 But they can help us to achieve our goals in marketing and sales much more efficiently.
-Download your Buyer Persona pdf here.
+Download your our guide in pdf here.